devonfw-forge/devonfw4flutter-mts-app/README.md

 ## Set-Up _(With hosted Back-End)_
 This option will only be available for a limited amount of time.
-I am currently hosting a Back-End of the My Thai Star application under `http://138.197.218.225:8082/`, but I will have to take it down in march 2020.
+I am currently hosting a Back-End of the My Thai Star application under `http://138.197.218.225:8082/`, but I will have to take it down in March 2020.
 Until I take it down however, this is an easy way to use all the feature of the My Thai Star Flutter application without needing to host a Back-End yourself.

 #### You will need
 - Flutter